corrscope/corrscope/README.md

 On Windows, download Windows binary releases (.7z files) from the [Releases page](https://github.com/corrscope/corrscope/releases), then double-click `corrscope.exe` or run `corrscope (args)` via CLI.

+- If the program doesn't start, you may need to install the latest [Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) for it to work.

 ### Installing from PyPI via pipx (cross-platform, releases)

 pipx creates an isolated environment for each program, and adds their binaries into PATH.
 I find this most reliable in practice, though it runs into issues after upgrading system Python in-place.